ABS-CBN Studios

+ABS-CBN Studios (also known as ABS-CBN Entertainment, ABS-CBN Entertainment Group, ABS-CBN Entertainment Department, ABS-CBN Production, or simply ABS-CBN) is a Philippine film, television production and distribution unit of the entertainment division of ABS-CBN Corporation.

+History and structure

-ABS-CBN Studios (also known as ABS-CBN Entertainment, ABS-CBN Entertainment Group, ABS-CBN Entertainment Department, ABS-CBN Production, or just simply ABS-CBN) is a Philippine film, television production and distribution company and the entertainment division of ABS-CBN Corporation.
-It was founded in 1962 with Mga Bayani sa Kalawakan as its first program.
-Laurenti Dyogi (who also heads the network's talent agency Star Magic) is the head of the division.
-The division also has ABS-CBN Creative Communications Management headed by Robert Labayen which is responsible for designing and animating graphics for the network's programs, promos, station identities, and bumpers therefore ABS-CBN Studios is also the conglomerate's and network's in-house design agency.
+The unit was founded on January 5, 1962 with Mga Bayani sa Kalawakan as its first program.
+Carlo L. Katigbak and Cory Vidanes, ABS-CBN President and CEO, and COO for Broadcast respectively, are the executive producers of the division, and Laurenti Dyogi (who also heads the network's talent agency Star Magic) is the head.
+The division also has ABS-CBN Creative Communications Management headed by Robert Labayen which is responsible for designing and animating graphics for the network's programs, promos, station identities, and bumpers therefore ABS-CBN Studios is also the media company's and network's in-house design agency and ABS-CBN International Production for its series creation and distribution to the international market.

-The division under the ABS-CBN Entertainment name and logo is used for its YouTube account that distributes archived entertainment content, teasers, episodes and highlights of the network's shows and since August 1, 2020, livestreams the web-based channel Kapamilya Online Live, website since 2014, and Twitter account.
-As in-house production division of the main ABS-CBN terrestrial television network until 2020, it originally simply used the "ABS-CBN" name and logo as YouTube account from July 15, 2008 to 2014 and as program distributor until 2021, and then began to identify itself as ABS-CBN Entertainment as distributor in January 2021 when it started to distribute its programs to broadcast companies like ZOE Broadcasting Network, Advanced Media Broadcasting System, GMA Network Inc. and TV5 Network Inc.
+The division is also simply known as "ABS-CBN" and formerly used on its YouTube account from July 15, 2008 to 2014 that distributes archived entertainment content, teasers, episodes and highlights of the network's shows and later since August 1, 2020, livestreams the web-based channel Kapamilya Online Live.
+It then began to identify itself as ABS-CBN Entertainment on a said account and website in 2014, and as distributor in January 2021 when it started to distribute its programs to broadcast companies like ZOE Broadcasting Network, Advanced Media Broadcasting System, GMA Network Inc., and TV5 Network Inc. The latter name is also used for its Twitter account.

 On December 13, 2023, during the ABS-CBN's Christmas special, it was announced that the entertainment division would adapt the ABS-CBN Studios as distributor, with ABS-CBN Entertainment is now used concurrently with the ABS-CBN Studios name.
 The new name, logo, and opening billboard were first used in January 2024 starting with Project: Zoomers and officially with Linlang: The Teleserye Version, then later on April 6, the new simplified OBB, same as ABS-CBN Entertainment was currently used since It's Showtime.

-As of 2024, there are currently six divisions of ABS-CBN Studios in operation, with GMO Entertainment Unit being defunct on March 22, 2019 and was replaced by RCD Narratives.
+As of 2024, there are currently seven divisions of ABS-CBN Studios in operation, with GMO Entertainment Unit being defunct on March 22, 2019 and was replaced by RCD Narratives.

 Production works

 Logo used as ABS-CBN Entertainment since 2014.

-Primary logo used since January 1, 2024.
+Logo used from December 1, 2023 to 2024.